stringyland/digitech/README.md

 1. Go to a website you like
 2. Click the F12 key (you might need to hold down the function key to make it work)
 3. Click the Inspector tab
+A different way to do this is to hold down Shift + Control + I

 ## Try some accessibility features
 * Go to [this news website](https://thewest.com.au/) and try to navigate the page using only the keyboard, no mouse or trackpad.